Firestarss/AoC/README.md

 | [2016](2016) | 20    | ********************                               | 40%     |
 | [2015](2015) | 50    | ************************************************** | 100%    |
 | Total        | 108   | *************                                      | 27%     |

+Each star in the Total row represents roughly 8 stars